SRI LANKA

 Christianity, introduced by the Portuguese in the 16th century, is still considered a foreign religion and converts are seen as traitors and face threats and attacks.
 Muslims also face persecution.

-Traditional churches are generally tolerated, but since the 1980s the growth of evangelical Christianity has led to persecution including church burning and attacks on individuals.
-Many pastors have been beaten, threatened and arrested.
+Traditional churches are generally tolerated, but newer churches are sometimes attacked by radical Buddhist mobs or local government officials angered by the increasing number of Evangelicals and Pentecostals and many pastors have been beaten, threatened and detained.
 A government circular introduced in 2008 requires places of worship to be registered, although there is no legal basis for registration.
 The directive is used not only on new buildings but on places where Christians have met for many years, and many “unregistered” churches have been closed.

-Buddhist monks are very influential in rural areas and sometimes incite large mobs to attack Christians and churches and also Muslim businesses and mosques.
-Police and local officials are often complicit.
+Buddhist monks are very influential in rural areas and sometimes incite large mobs to attack Christians and churches and also Muslim businesses and mosques, with police and local officials often complicit.

 Persecution of Christians has escalated since 2012, including mob attacks on churches, state-sanctioned church closures, personal attacks, arson, vandalism, intimidation and discrimination (notably in relation to Christian burials being prevented).

-(BBC, Christian TodayChurch in Chains Global Guide, Constitution of the Democratic Socialist Republic of Sri Lanka (2015), Morning Star News, National Christian Evangelical Alliance of Sri Lanka, Open Doors World Watch List, Release International, Voice of the Martyrs Canada, World Watch Monitor)
+(BBC, Christian TodayChurch in Chains Global Guide, Constitution of the Democratic Socialist Republic of Sri Lanka [2015], International Christian Concern, Morning Star News, National Christian Evangelical Alliance of Sri Lanka, Open Doors World Watch List, Release International, USCIRF, Voice of the Martyrs Canada, World Watch Monitor)